The Hits (radio station): Manawatu 97.8 FM

-Kāpiti Coast-Horowhenua 92.7FM
+Kāpiti Coast-Horowhenua 92.7 FM

-Originally Classic Hits broadcast on 89.4FM as a relay of Classic Hits 90FM in Wellington, this station broadcast on 89.4 as far back as 1991 when the station was 2ZB and later B90FM.
+Originally Classic Hits broadcast on 89.4 FM as a relay of Classic Hits 90FM in Wellington, this station broadcast on 89.4 FM as far back as 1991 when the station was 2ZB and later B90FM.
 In 2001 this relay was dropped and replaced with Newstalk ZB.
-Classic Hits made a return to the Kapiti area in 2004 on 92.7FM a frequency previously used by Sports Roundup/Radio Sport.
+Classic Hits made a return to the Kapiti area in 2004 on 92.7 FM a frequency previously used by Sports Roundup/Radio Sport.
 Programming on the new station was separate to Classic Hits 90FM in Wellington with the station presenting its own local breakfast.
 However, in 2009 this local breakfast show was dropped and replaced with Wellington's Classic Hits breakfast show.
 Following the rebrand to The Hits the Kapiti station takes the same local shows as Wellington.

 Despite no local shows, the station still has a local office on Kapiti Road, Paraparaumu.

-Wairarapa 90.3FM
+Wairarapa 90.3 FM

-Originally known as 2XB this station was first started in March 1958 broadcasting on 840AM.
-The stations call sign was changed to 2ZD in 1968 and in 1978 the station moved to 846AM.
-The station was known on air during the 1980s and 1990s as Radio Wairarapa before becoming 90.1 Wairarapa FM in 1999, when the station began broadcasting on 90.1FM.
+Originally known as 2XB this station was first started in March 1958 broadcasting on 840 AM.
+The stations call sign was changed to 2ZD in 1968 and in 1978 the station moved to 846 AM.
+The station was known on air during the 1980s and 1990s as Radio Wairarapa before becoming 90.1 Wairarapa FM in 1999, when the station began broadcasting on 90.1 FM.
 In 2001 the station was rebranded as Classic Hits Wairarapa.
-The broadcast frequency was changed to 90.3FM in October 2010.
+The broadcast frequency was changed to 90.3 FM in October 2010.

-From 2013 the station no longer has any local show - following the rebrand as The Hits all shows are networked.
+From 2013 the station no longer has any local show – following the rebrand as The Hits all shows are networked.

 Despite no local shows, the station still has a local office on Church Street, Masterton.

-Wellington 90.1FM
+Wellington 90.1 FM

-Originally an FM repeater for Wellington's 2ZB (89.8FM) in the early 1990s, the station was then relaunched as 'Goodtime Oldies B90FM' which also broadcast to the Kāpiti Coast on 89.4.
+Originally an FM repeater for Wellington's 2ZB (89.8 FM) in the early 1990s, the station was then relaunched as 'Goodtime Oldies B90FM' which also broadcast to the Kāpiti Coast on 89.4 FM.

 The station ran a 60s and 70s music format which originated from the Wellington studio and took no network programming.
-Around 1996, B90FM became 'Classic Hits 90FM' and an adjustment was made to the station's frequency, shifting from 89.8 to 90.0FM.
+Around 1996, B90FM became 'Classic Hits 90FM' and an adjustment was made to the station's frequency, shifting from 89.8 FM to 90.0 FM.
 Unlike the rest of the Classic Hits network, 90FM ran with a "60s, 70s and 80s" format, whereas all other Classic Hits stations (with the exception of Auckland and Christchurch) were playing "70s, 80s and 90s".
 Programming continued to originate from Wellington until 1998 when local shows succumbed to network programming.
 The Kāpiti Coast repeater was eventually dropped and replaced with Newstalk ZB.
-On 27 October 2010, the station shifted frequencies to 90.1FM, to comply with Government broadcasting regulations.
+On 27 October 2010, the station shifted frequencies to 90.1 FM to comply with Government broadcasting regulations.

-The station is located on the Corner of Taranaki and Abel Smith Streets, in Central Wellington.

-Local programming: Hayley Bath presents the day show between 9 am and 3 pm, while producing an Auckland and network show.
+Despite no local shows, the station still has a local office on Tory Street, Wellington.